davidlidebrandt/milestone-project-2/README.md

 The CSS was ran through the W3C CSS Validation Service https://jigsaw.w3.org/css-validator/ , no errors found.

-The HTML was ran through the W3C Markup Validation Service https://validator.w3.org/
+The HTML was ran through the W3C Markup Validation Service https://validator.w3.org/, no errors found.

-The JavaScript code was ran through https://jshint.com/
+The JavaScript code was ran through https://jshint.com/, the only warnings that come up are of let,const and string literals only being available in ES6.
+It also warns about some variables not being defined/used which they are, they are just located in different JavaScript files.

 All of the testing of the functions and features of the game was done manually, the main way of doing so was to use the console log and printing out corresponding values during certain parts of the execution of the code.
 A lot of testing was also done by just